 The Audi guidelines cover 9 elements:

-This style guide consists of plenty examples and instructions that convey the essentials and provide inspiration for ideas.
+This style guide consists of plenty of examples and instructions that convey the essentials and provide inspiration for ideas.

 Audi emphasizes that “the brand is not a static structure but a living interface”.